distributed-lab/bp-pp/README.md

 circuit protocol and reciprocal range proof protocol.
 Also, contains the uint64 range proof protocol as a primary use-case for reciprocal range proofs.

-Implemented protocol has 2G advantage over existing BP and BP+ protocols on proving of one 64-bit value and this advantage will increase for more values per proof.
+Implemented protocol has 2G points advantage over existing BP and BP+ protocols on proving of one 64-bit value and this advantage will increase for more values per proof.

 | Protocol | G | F |